 Weirdly, the Sixers' last game was against Cleveland on Tuesday, and Hawes submitted possibly the worst audition since William Hung.
 Coming off a five-day layoff, he was almost impossibly lethargic, shooting 1-6 in the Sixers' 114-85 loss.
 Hawes' defense was actually far worse than that, and Zach Lowe went as far as calling the performance "a masterpiece of not giving a fuck."
 For someone who by all accounts seems like a great guy and is a well-liked teammate, it frankly wasn't very good.
 Here are a few of the lowlights:

 The key for Cleveland will be coaxing Hawes' early-season form out of him.
-His offensive ratings from the months of November to February provide a pretty accurate portrayal of his steady decline in performance this season: 112, 106, 100, and then a dreadful 81 this month.
+His offensive rating from the months of November to February provide a pretty accurate portrayal of his steady decline in performance this season: 112, 106, 100, and then a dreadful 81 this month.
 Hopefully for Cleveland, Hawes is due for a spring revival.

 With a new situation and better players surrounding him, Hawes certainly has a chance to bounce back.
 There are concerns about a logjam in the Cavs' frontcourt and his mostly apathetic defensive approach, but Hawes can definitely help them.
 He remains a very skilled offensive player.